AlexandreDecan/sismic/docs/execution.rst

 Advanced uses
 -------------

-A :py:class:`~pyss.simulator.Simulator` makes use of several protected methods for its initialization or to compute which transition should be processed next, which are the next steps, etc.
+A :py:class:`~sismic.simulator.Simulator` makes use of several protected methods for its initialization or to compute which transition should be processed next, which are the next steps, etc.

 These methods can be easily overriden or combined to define other semantics.